 Physical Education (PE) at Shillington Lower School

 Shillington Lower School believe that our PE curriculum should inspire all children to reach their full potential in competitive and physically-demanding sports and activities.
 We use our school values to deliver high quality learning that meet the needs of all children – diminishing barriers to learning where needed and making reasonable adjustments.
+A child’s journey starts in the EYFS, exploring movement and building upon skills that will support their progression through their school life.
 We believe that children should develop skills in collaboration, physical literacy, problem solving as well as an ability to work independently becoming overall mentally healthy and resilient individuals.
 In particular, our Physical Education curriculum should allow all children to develop their skills in agility, balance and coordination, within their ability and applying these skills to game based activities.
-Whilst learning the variety of skills required, our aim is for children to enjoy, excel and challenge themselves to greater heights and feel confident when taking part in sport.
+Whilst learning the variety of skills required, our aim is for children to enjoy, excel and challenge themselves to greater heights and feel confident when taking part in physical education.
 We want to teach children how to cooperate and collaborate with others as part of an effective team, understanding fairness and equity of play to embed life-long values.
 As a school, we ensure that PE is experienced in a safe and supportive environment.
 Our fundamental belief, for all children, is to understand the importance of living an active and healthy lifestyle.

-- During the summer term children from Reception – Year 4 take part in several swimming sessions each week to develop their water confidence and allow them to enjoy the water.
+- During the summer term children from Reception – Year 4 take part in swimming sessions each week to develop their water confidence and enjoyment.

 - The PE progression of skills document allows staff to plan effectively and accordingly, being able to see what skills the children can already perform and the goals they should achieve by the end of the year, ready for their next year group.

-- Pupils participate in two high quality PE lessons each week, covering two sporting disciplines every half term.
+- Pupils participate in two high quality PE lessons each week, covering two skills or sporting disciplines every half term.
 In addition, children are encouraged to participate in the varied range of extra-curricular activities.

-- Each half term, all children are provided with an extra PE lesson to support their fitness levels and skills building.
+- Each half term, all children are provided with an extra PE lesson to support their fitness levels and deepen their understanding of a skill or sport.
 These sessions are delivered by Premier Sport, who also support our Year 3 & 4 Sports Ambassadors who develop into sporting role models for the younger children.
 Throughout the year, they deliver lunch time clubs to other children across year groups and assist with other sporting activities when required.

 - Each year children participate in a Healthy Living Week where they can try something new, learn new sports and create a better understanding of why it is important to lead a healthy lifestyle.
 The children will take part in a Sports Day and other competitive sports delivered by Premier Sports, often linked to a sporting event of the year, such as the Olympics.